learn-co-students/fewpjs-js-fundamentals-arithmetic-lab-old-seattle-web-career-012819/README.md

 Remember that we can't redeclare variables previously declared with `const` or `let`, so the page may have to be refreshed (which wipes away all declared variables) or different variable names can be chosen than those in the examples.

-## Objectives

-*  Recognize the limitations of math in JavaScript
-*  Employ operators to perform arithmetic and assign values to variables
-*  Explain what `NaN` is
-*  Use built-in objects like `Math` and `Number` to accomplish complex tasks

 ## Recognize the Limitations of Math in JavaScript